 There are a range of different question types in the BMAT, which could differ from what you’ve learnt at school.
 Doing past papers familiarises you with the style of the questions and their relative difficulty.

 Having a solid understanding of the style of questions and the answer format means that you won’t have any nasty surprises on test day.

 An example of this is the answer paper for Section 3.
 You don’t get extra paper and your answer space is very small.
 Practising with past papers can help you overcome this.

-The BMAT is 2-hours long.
+The BMAT is a two-hour long exam.
 It’s difficult to focus continuously during this time if you haven’t done it before.
 Every BMAT question requires the same amount of focus as the last.

-Past papers give you an opportunity to simulate test-day conditions and build your stamina so that a challenging 2-hour exam won’t tire you out, once you’re ready.
+Past papers give you an opportunity to simulate test day conditions and build your stamina so that a challenging two-hour exam won’t tire you out, once you’re ready.

 Timing can be tough in the BMAT.
-It’s important that you are comfortable with the timing so that you have the best chance of finishing the paper.
+It’s important that you're comfortable with the timing so that you have the best chance of finishing the paper.
 Doing past papers will allow you to get used to the time constraints of the exam and try out different time management strategies.